ChadsArcade/VMMenu/README.md

 If you wish to remove a game from the menu, perhaps if the controls are not suitable or it does not work correctly, then you can either delete the line in question, or comment it out by placing a # character in the first column.

-This would remove "Asteroids (rev 1)" from the menu but retain the other 3 games:
+This example would remove "Asteroids (rev 1)" from the menu, but retain the other 3 games:

 ```bash
 Atari|Asteroids (rev 2)|asteroid|asteroid